drakkan/sftpgo/docs/full-configuration.md

     - `debug`, boolean.
 If enabled any FTP command will be logged.
 This will generate a lot of logs.
 Enable only if you are investigating a client compatibility issue or something similar.
 You shouldn't leave this setting enabled for production servers.
 Default `false`.
   - `banner`, string.
 Greeting banner displayed when a connection first comes in.
 Leave empty to use the default banner.
 Default `SFTPGo <version> ready`, for example `SFTPGo 1.0.0-dev ready`.
   - `banner_file`, path to the banner file.
 The contents of the specified file, if any, are displayed when someone connects to the server.
 It can be a path relative to the config dir or an absolute one.
 If set, it overrides the banner string provided by the `banner` option.
 Leave empty to disable.
   - `active_transfers_port_non_20`, boolean.
 Do not impose the port 20 for active data transfers.
 Enabling this option allows to run SFTPGo with less privilege.
-Default: false.
+Default: `true`.
   - `passive_port_range`, struct containing the key `start` and `end`.
 Port Range for data connections.
 Random if not specified.
 Default range is 50000-50100.
   - `disable_active_mode`, boolean.
 Set to `true` to disable active FTP, default `false`.
   - `enable_site`, boolean.
 Set to true to enable the FTP SITE command.
 We support `chmod` and `symlink` if SITE support is enabled.
 Default `false`